 - A program proposal that uses distance education as a modality must have institutional approval to offer distance education.
 Additionally, the program proposal must identify distance education as a program modality and address the C-RAC guidelines.
 For more information click on the hyperlink above.
 A non-substantial modification cover sheet must be submitted with the proposal submission.

-- An institution may submit a brief letter of request accompanied with the appropriate cover sheet indicating the existing and proposed titles and a justification for the proposed title change.
+- An institution may submit a brief letter of request accompanied with the appropriate non-substantial modification cover sheet indicating the existing and proposed titles and a justification for the proposed title change.

-- After a 3-year period, the institution shall notify the Secretary in writing of their intent to either discontinue or reactivate a suspended program accompanied with the appropriate cover sheet.
+- After a 3-year period, the institution shall notify the Secretary in writing of their intent to either discontinue or reactivate a suspended program accompanied with the appropriate non-substantial modification cover sheet

 - A program proposal is required to reactivate a discontinued program.